 We held on to each other in the blizzard through the ice and snow and walked to Central Park, and there was a horse and carriage waiting there just for us with blankets for our cold knees.
 So we snuggled up together.

-I had to go back to work two days later and then went to Mallorca for the New Year with my family.
+I had to go back to work two days later and then went to Majorca for the New Year with my parents.
 I invited her to come and join us and she did.